 Where ρ is called resistivity.

 So our article is finished and after completely reading this article, one can easily tell what is electricity.
-And we have also discussed some more topics like what is what is basic of electricity, what is current?
+And we have also discussed some more topics like what is basic of electricity, what is current?
 Define potential?
-And how will you define potential difference?
+And how will you define the potential difference?
 Define ohm’s law?
 And also define resistivity?
 Etc

-So one can say that they got a detailed information about Electricity and basic information about other topics.
+So one can say that they got detailed information about Electricity and basic information about other topics.

 Must read :